Megaupload: Arrests in New Zealand

 On 23 December 2015, New Zealand judge Nevin Dawson ruled that Kim Dotcom, as well as three of his colleagues, can be extradited to the United States to face copyright infringement charges.
 Mr. Dotcom's lawyers said they would appeal the decision.

 Basis of indictment

 The indictment alleged that Megaupload differed from other online file storage businesses.

 Media reports covering the case highlighted several points from the indictment used to support claims of illegal activity.
-The indictment provided instances alleged to show criminal behavior, as well as indicating design points of Megaupload's operating model as being evidence of criminal intent:
+The indictment provided instances alleged to show criminal behaviour, as well as indicating design points of Megaupload's operating model as being evidence of criminal intent: